AnirbanGhosh1512/DIRS21-DynamicMappingSystem/README.md

 # DIRS21-DynamicMappingSystem

-DynamicMappingSystem DIRS21 Code-Base.
+Dynamic Mapping System - DIRS21 to External Systems:

-Dynamic Mapping System - DIRS21 to External Systems This project implements a dynamic mapping system for the DIRS21 platform, providing a flexible and scalable way to map data between DIRS21 internal models and external models used by partners (e.g., Google).
+This project implements a dynamic mapping system for the DIRS21 platform, providing a flexible and scalable way to map data between DIRS21 internal models and external models used by partners (e.g., Google).
 The system is designed to be extensible, following SOLID principles and leveraging design patterns like the Factory Pattern to handle multiple mappings between internal models, DTOs (Data Transfer Objects), and external models.

-Project Structure
+Project Structure:

 Core Components: